STILLWATER CENTRAL SCHOOL DISTRICT WIDE SAFETY PLAN – PROJECT SAVE (Safe Schools Against Violence in Education)

 Facilities:

--Provide building administrators with procedures for maintaining essential building functions (e.g., HVAC system operation, alarms, security, etc.) along with a list of telephone numbers of outside companies and alternates for repair and maintenance of these systems
+- Provided building administrators with procedures for maintaining essential building functions (e.g., HVAC system operation, alarms, security, etc.) along with a list of telephone numbers of outside companies and alternates for repair and maintenance of these systems.

 Human Resources: